 The best starting point, for a reader who knows a little about both game theory and category theory, is the preprint Compositional game theory.

 Additional background and motivation is provided by the blog post A first look at open games and the preprint Compositionality and string diagrams for game theory.

 By far the most complete exposition is my PhD thesis Towards compositional game theory.
-It is fully self-contained for readers who know category theory but not game theory or string diagrams.
+It is fully self-contained for readers who know category theory but not game theory.